apostrophecms/apostrophe-documentation/tutorials/snippets/using-snippets-directly.md

   }
 ```

-(Here we assume you are using the [apostrophe-site](http://github.com/punkave/apostrophe-site) module to organize your project in `app.js`.
-You should be.)

 ### Overriding Snippet Templates

 If you'd like to just create custom templates for the snippets module or one of its derivatives, you can create a project-specific override of that module.
 The current Apostrophe "best-practice" for this involves creating a top-level directory named "lib" (i.e. `/my-project/lib/`), and then creating custom versions of the template there (i.e. `/my-project/lib/modules/apostrophe-snippets`).